Overall Judging Criteria

 Value for money, use of space, construction materials, unique selling points, sales success

 All projects submitted for consideration will be evaluated by a special jury appointed by the UDI Awards Committee.
-The jury represents all facets of real estate development, including planning, finance, design and marketing.
+The jury represents all facets of real estate development, including planning, finance, design, architecture and marketing.

 The Jury will undertake an initial review of each project by evaluating the material submitted.
 In some instances, the jury may require additional information from the applicant, or a site visit may be arranged.
 Occupants and users of the development may be randomly interviewed as part of the site visits.
 Municipal officials involved with the development may be contacted for comment.